What are the Documents Required for LLP Registration in India?

 - Identity Proof:

-- PAN Card – mandatory for all Indian nationals.
+- PAN Card: Mandatory for all Indian nationals.

 - Additional ID proof: Aadhaar Card, Passport, Voter ID, or Driving License.

-- A Digital Signature Certificate (DSC) is a digital key used to sign electronic documents on the MCA portal.
+- DSC: A Digital Signature Certificate (DSC) is a digital key used by all designated partners to sign electronic documents on the MCA portal.
+It verifies the signer’s identity and ensures data security.

-- If not already issued, it can be applied for through the FiLLiP form during incorporation.
+- DIN: A Director Identification Number (DIN) is required for all designated partners.
+If not already issued, it can be applied for through the FiLLiP form during incorporation (for up to two partners).

 b.
 For Foreign Nationals / NRIs